Assessment For Learning: The Key To Student Progress

 If the formative assessment is good, it keeps children believing that success is within reach and develops a growth mindset.

-- Multiple choice and selected response tests are always summative.
+3. Multiple choice and selected response tests are always summative

-How this form of assessment is used determines whether it is formative or summative, not the assessment itself.
+How the form of assessment is used determines whether it is formative or summative, not the assessment practice itself.

 What is meant by assessment for learning?

-Assessment for learning is the use of assessment to improve and guide learning.
+Assessment for learning is assessment that occurs at every stage of the learning process, with effective feedback used to improve students’ performance.
 It’s different from assessment of learning, also known as summative assessment, which evaluates a students’ understanding or learning at the end of a learning period.

 What is an example of assessment for learning?